cnjinhao/nana-handbook/Nana Handbook.md

 }
 ```

 Draws the text directly on the surface of form.
-The class `drawing` is set a drawer to the specified widget and the drawer will be invoked everytime the widget refreshes.
+The class `drawing` set a drawer for the specified widget and that drawer will be invoked everytime the widget refreshes.

 ## EVENT HANDLING

-An event describes the change in state of UI object.
+An event describes a change in state of UI object.
 For example: pressing a button, entering a character in textbox, etc. Any program that uses Nana is event driven.
-After the UI objects are created, the program passes the control to the event loop and listens for events, and then triggers a callback function when one of those events is raised.
+After the UI objects are created, the program passes the control to the event loop, which listens for events, and then triggers a callback function when one of those events is raised.

-The event handling in Nana is dynamic event handling.
-It allows program to install a new event handler or to uninstall an existing event handler in runtime.
+The event handling in Nana is a dynamic event handling.
+It allows program to install a new event handler or to uninstall an existing event handler at runtime.

 ```cpp
 #include <nana/gui.hpp>